Data-Git-Hub/ml_regression_data-git-hub/README.md

 #### 3.2.
 Define X and y

-#### Reflection 3: Why did you choose these features?
+### Reflection 3: Why did you choose these features?
 How might they impact predictions or accuracy?

 ### Section 4.
 Train a Model (Linear Regression)

 ### Section 5.
 Improve the Model or Try Alternates (Implement Pipelines)

 ### Section 6.
 Final Thoughts & Insights

+### References:

 ---

 ## README.md (Required)